 So here's an alternative for the Center Left and Center Right: Instead of watching your working-class support drain away to nationalists, steal some of the nationalists' clothes.

+Slovakia actually does have a strongly nationalist party: Marian Kotleba's People's Party.
 In those March elections they got eight percent of the vote, up from less than two percent last time around.
 They now have seats in parliament for the first time ever.

 That's why Center Left Prime Minister Fico is stealing their nationalist clothes.
 It's roughly like Hillary Clinton calling for strict enforcement of our immigration laws, if you can imagine that.